ryandkuster/ryandkuster.github.io/more posts/final_code.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: this is how you code
+title: this is also how you code
-parent: more_posts
+parent: more posts
 nav_order: 1
 ---